 Q: I HAVE HAD A BOWEL RESECTION, A GASTRIC SLEEVE, A GASTRIC BYPASS, OR SIMILAR.
 WHAT PRODUCT WILL HELP ME WITH MY EXTREME IRON DEFICIENCY?

-A: Like the question above, liquid ferrous gluconate can be a good option for you, and a liquid will maximize coverage of surface area quickly, optimising absorption for those without a lot of intestinal surface area.
+A: Like the question above, liquid ferrous gluconate can be a good option for you, and a liquid will maximize coverage of surface area quickly, optimizing absorption for those without a lot of intestinal surface area.
 However, if you are low in every kind of mineral, and you are supplementing with lot of products, including lots of iron, you may prefer Ferritin+, as it is unique in that it can be taken alongside other mineral products without having them reduce its absorption at all, and taking multiple doses at one time also cause no irritation.

 Q: I AM SEVERELY ANEMIC AND MY DOCTOR PRESCRIBED 300 MG OF FERROUS SULFATE DAILY, BUT I HATE TAKING THAT BECAUSE I FEEL SO SICK (DIGESTIVE UPSET, ETC.).
 WHAT CAN I USE INSTEAD, AND HOW MUCH DO I TAKE?